-8. The physical environment (accessibility, safety and positive learning environment-.
+8. The physical environment

 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Access Plan in place and is revised regularly.
 All areas of the school are accessible to everyone including those pupils with SEND.
 There is wheel chair accessibility to classrooms.
 There is a disabled toilet on site.
 Pupils feel safe and in an environment where bullying is not tolerated.
 There is a named child protection officer and a named member of staff responsible for children in care.
 All areas of the school are positive and all classrooms support learning.
-Teachers focus on rewarding positive Quiet activities available to all children at break times.
+Teachers focus on rewarding positive behaviour to promote a positive learning environment.
+The rewards and sanctions system is consistent and robust and it is displayed in each classroom across school.
+Full appreciation and provision of access Quiet activities available to all children at break times.
 A number of named adults who are trained in positive handling.
 Sloping desk stands are available for table tops.
 Various sensory resources available.
-Quiet areas in class rooms can be provided when necessary.
-Specialist equipment encourages pupils to be independent.
+Quiet areas in class rooms can be provided when necessary. ☐ Specialist equipment encourages pupils to be independent. requirements for all children. • Stimulating external play areas.